MechanicalRock/mechanicalrock.github.io/_posts/2020-09-24-snowflake-org-structures.markdown

 #### Multi Organizational Capability

-Maintaing multiple Snowflake Organizations can be used to enable:
+Maintaining multiple Snowflake Organizations can be used to enable:

 * Separate / Split Billing across an organisation
 * Independent ownership / accountability with shared management

 Yet it also comes with complications that we will elaborate on later.

+#### Single Organization Features

+Remaining in a single Snowflake Organization carries a number of key benefits

+* Use of the [Snowflake Private Data Exchange](https://docs.snowflake.com/en/user-guide/data-exchange.html) across your Snowflake Organization accounts as a way to catalog, publish and discover datasets within your participating accounts.
+* Replication of databases across cloud regions
+* Consolidated Billing with per account breakdown

 ### Snowflake Organizations in comparison to AWS Organizations